 Ten years later a few of us challenged each other to get our Amateur Extra Class ticket although there was no real incentive for upgrading.
 For sure I had to get my code speed up to pass the 20 WPM test.
 Listening to ARRL code practice became a daily ritual.
 I also recorded several sessions so I could practice when time allowed.
 Five of us joined many others at the local Community College to take the Advanced and Extra exams in front of the FCC.
-I used a bug and then a keyer on the air so I packed along my Eico electronic (tubes) keyer which still works great.
+I used a keyer on the air so I packed along my Eico electronic (tube) keyer (still works great).
 The FCC welcomed it and others used it as well.
 I passed the exams.
-My Extra class ticket was dated May 24,1968.
+My Extra class ticket was dated May 24, 1968.
 In 1977 the FCC allowed Extra class licensees to chose a 1X2 call sign.
 I requested W7GS and others but in their great wisdom the FCC gave me K7GS which I didn't ask for since it had previously been issued to a Girl Scout jamboree.
 I got used to it.

 73 and Good DX,